hrshjain/stack-todo-testing/README.md

 # stacktodo-testing

-### Question 3 Part II: Architect a Solution to pre-load db with relevant data  ###

-1. Create a script or a function specifically for pre-loading the database with test data.

-2. Establish a connection to the database.

-3. Define the data we want to pre-load.
-This could include sample todo items, users, or any other data that the application uses.

-4. Use the database connection to insert the test data into the appropriate tables.
-You can write SQL queries directly or  library like SQLAlchemy.

-5. After inserting the test data, close the database connection.

-6. In your test setup, run the pre-loading script or function to ensure the database is populated before running the tests.

-We can use a separate database instance or use a specific naming convention for the test data to differentiate it from production data.
-By pre-loading the database with relevant test data, you can avoid the need to create the same data for each test case.

 ### Issue ###

 The delete operation can be done manually but is not working using Playwright locator and methods.
 This will need more investigation.